About Courier Newsroom

 The Keystone: Here’s Where We’re Coming From

-The Keystone is a Pennsylvania news outlet for Pennsylvania women and the people who love and support them.
+The Keystone is a Pennsylvania news outlet by and for Pennsylvania.

 We base our reporting on the belief that everyone deserves to be treated fairly, and ensuring people have access to the facts is a vital piece of making that happen.
-Because women have historically been overlooked and underrepresented across society, we’re committed to covering the state and national issues that matter to them most.
+We’re committed to covering the state and national issues that matter to them most.

 While the cost of living has skyrocketed over the last 13 years, for example, Pennsylvania minimum wage workers—the majority of whom are women—have continued to earn the same hourly rate.
 These workers have had to figure out how to stretch their paychecks to keep their lights on, food on their tables, and gas in their cars.
 They have sometimes had to make difficult decisions about whether to buy groceries or life-sustaining medications like insulin.

 We also believe it’s important to hold people in power accountable when their actions harm the best interests of the communities we care most about.
 When the Republican-controlled state Legislature tries to pass laws that hurt Pennsylvanians and their families—including limiting access to health care, birth control, and abortion care—we share how those restrictions impact Pennsylvania.